danielgribel/hg-means/README.md

 | .... | .... | .... | ... | .... |
 | x_n1 | x_n2 | x_n3 | ... | x_nd |

-Some datasets are provided in `/data` folder in HG-means repository.
+Some datasets are provided within folder `/data` in the HG-means repository.

 **Labels files.** The content of a labels file exhibits the cluster of each sample of the dataset according to ground-truth, where y_i correspond to the label of the i-th sample: